Complications from a Fracture of the Cuboid Bone

 One significant problem that may arise following the repair of a cuboid bone fracture is called metatarsal length discrepancy.
 Also referred to as lateral column shortening, the fourth and fifth toes often appear shorter once the fracture has healed.
 If these toes get shortened, this can make it hard for someone to balance.
 There is a surgical procedure that uses bone grafts to lengthen the fourth and fifth toes, restoring their typical sizes.
 This can lead to dramatic improvements in someone’s ability to use the foot effectively.

-Watch YouTube Video: Cuboid Assessment and Treatment.
+Watch YouTube Video: Cuboid Assessment and Treatment by NAIOMT.
 The video below demonstrates an assessment and treatment of the cuboid bone.

 I’m Ed Smith, a Cuboid Bone Fracture Lawyer in Sacramento.
-If someone has suffered a fracture of the cuboid bone in the foot, serious complications can develop.
-If an individual you care about has been diagnosed with a severe foot injury in an accident, please reach out to me at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+If an individual has suffered a broken cuboid, severe complications can develop.
+If an individual you care about has been diagnosed with a severe foot injury in an accident, please reach out to us at (916) 921-6400 or (800) 404-5400 for free, friendly advice.

-I am honored to be a member of the Million Dollar Advocates.
+We are honored to be a member of the Million Dollar Advocates.
 Professionals in this group have both won a case verdict and have agreed to case settlements worth greater than $1 million.
-I’m also honored to be a part of the National Association of Distinguished Counsel.
+We are also proud to be a part of the National Association of Distinguished Counsel.

 Feel free to look at our past cases on our Verdicts and Settlements page.